2025 Southern Somalia offensive: July

-On July 1, Danab commandos and Jubbaland forces kill over 50 Al-Shabaab militants in Lower Juba region, the joint operations were carried out in Maqooqaha and surrounding villages, targeting areas where Al-Shabaab fighters had regrouped following recent offensives in June 2025.
+On 1 July, Danab commandos and Jubaland forces kill over 50 Al-Shabaab militants in Lower Juba region, the joint operations were carried out in Maqooqaha and surrounding villages, targeting areas where Al-Shabaab fighters had regrouped following recent offensives in June 2025.

-On July 2, the elite Danab commandos of the Somali National Army killed Jaabir, a senior commander of the Al-Shabaab, and eight of his bodyguards in a targeted operation in the Bariire area of the Lower Shabelle region.
+On 2 July, the elite Danab commandos of the Somali National Army killed Jaabir, a senior commander of the Al-Shabaab, and eight of his bodyguards in a targeted operation in the Bariire area of the Lower Shabelle region.

-On July 3, a Ugandan Mi-24 attack helicopter deployed with the African Union peacekeeping mission in Somalia crashed at Mogadishu airport, killing five passengers.
+On 3 July, a Ugandan Mi-24 attack helicopter deployed with the African Union peacekeeping mission in Somalia crashed at Mogadishu airport, killing five passengers.

-On July 4, four al-Shabaab members, including commanders Ali Abuukar Mohamed Saaqle and Mohamed Addow Isse, were killed by government forces in Guulane area of Middle Shabelle region.
+On 4 July, four al-Shabaab members, including commanders Ali Abuukar Mohamed Saaqle and Mohamed Addow Isse, were killed by government forces in Guulane area of Middle Shabelle region.

-On July 5, the Somali National Army repelled an attack by Al-Shabaab on the town of Gumarre in the Hiiraan region, killing 10 Al-Shabaab militants.
+On 5 July, the Somali National Army repelled an attack by Al-Shabaab on the town of Gumarre in the Hiiraan region, killing 10 Al-Shabaab militants.

-On July 7, Al-Shabaab militants recapture Moqokori, a town in the Hiiraan region of Somalia they lost in September 2022, following a local uprising led by Ma'awisley fighters.
+On 7 July, Al-Shabaab militants recapture Moqokori, a town in the Hiiraan region of Somalia they lost in September 2022, following a local uprising led by Ma'awisley fighters.
 The heavy fighting resulted in the deaths of at least 40 Somali National Army and Ma’awisley fighters, who lost control of the town after a suicide bombing and an attack by the militants.

 August

-On August 8, 2025, the Somali National Army (SNA) in coordination with Ugandan troops under the African Union Support and Stabilization Mission in Somalia (AUSSOM), recaptured the strategic town of Bariire in Lower Shabelle following a week-long offensive.
+On 8 August 2025, the Somali National Army (SNA) in coordination with Ugandan troops under the African Union Support and Stabilization Mission in Somalia (AUSSOM), recaptured the strategic town of Bariire in Lower Shabelle following a week-long offensive.
 The Minister of Defence confirmed that the operation resulted in the deaths of more than 120 al-Shabaab militants, including several field commanders, while dozens more were wounded or taken prisoner.

 The joint forces seized a large cache of rifles, machine guns, explosives, and other military equipment abandoned by the retreating fighters.
 Government and AUSSOM forces captured several militants alive and are conducting clearance operations in Bariire and its surroundings, seizing a significant cache of weapons and military supplies.

-On August 10, 2025, the Somali National Army announced the killing of a senior al-Shabaab member who was accused of forcibly recruiting child soldiers.
+On 10 August 2025, the Somali National Army announced the killing of a senior al-Shabaab member who was accused of forcibly recruiting child soldiers.
 The individual had held multiple positions within the group and most recently served as its financial officer.
 The killing occurred during a military operation conducted by Somali government forces in the city of Hudur, located in the southwestern Bakool region.
 The operation reportedly disrupted an al-Shabaab network operating in the area.